Increase in ILAT

 Michael Kaplan /

 Our business is not subject to the dynamics of any particular real estate sub-market.
-Whether our customers position themselves in La Défense or central Paris, it makes no difference to our teams, who are not geographically sectorized and do not engage in rental marketing.
+Whether our customers position themselves in La Défense or the center of Paris, it makes no difference to our teams, who are not geographically sectorized and do not engage in rental marketing.

 Rising interest rates, which have a major impact on investment volumes, do not affect us, as we do not engage in capital marketing.
-On the other hand, as Olivier says, our end-user customers always have issues to deal with: an approaching lease expiry date, changes in headcount that impact surface requirements upwards or downwards, discussions on the sharing of individual workstations, etc.
+On the other hand, as Olivier says, our end-user customers always have issues to deal with, such as lease expiry dates drawing nearer, changes in headcount that have an upward or downward impact on floor space requirements, and discussions on the sharing of individual workstations, etc.

 What are your customers' expectations today?